w1benz/Customer_base_analysis---Vse.iz.cafe/README.md

 - Retention dynamics: How well users stick over time.
 - The dashboard provides a clear, actionable overview of business performance.

+## SQL Queries Used in the Project
+**Below are the key PostgreSQL queries I wrote to calculate the business metrics:**

+### DAU - Number of unique daily active users
 ```
 SELECT log_date,
     COUNT(DISTINCT user_id) AS DAU